Published on Brock University (http://www.brocku.ca)

 ADST 4P85 Critical Qualitative Design Applications

-ADST 6P90 Applied Behavioural Analysis Across the Lifespan I: Application to persons with disabilities
+ADST 4P90 Applied Behavioural Analysis Across the Lifespan I: Application to persons with disabilities

-ADST 6P91 Applied Behavioural Analysis Across the Lifespan II: Application to persons with disabilities
+ADST 4P91 Applied Behavioural Analysis Across the Lifespan II: Application to persons with disabilities

 ADST4P95 Introduction to Research Methods in Applied Disability Studies

-Course detail may be found in the Graduate Course Calendar.
+Course detail may be found in the Undergraduate Course Calendar.

 How long will it take for me to complete my courses?

 The duration of your studies will be dependent on the number of courses you need to complete in order to attain equivalency.
 This will be noted in your Qualifying Course offer email.
 Amount of time will depend on how many courses you are suggested to take, and how many students decide to take each term.
 The full suite of 6 courses is designed to be completed in three terms.